 The Centers for Disease Control and Prevention (CDC) analyzed the present scenario of the infertility issues and reported that in near future one in eight couples will face difficulty to conceive naturally and carry the pregnancy for the whole gestational period.
-To solve these issues, the application of ART is increasing day by day.

-According to the available latest ART data, CDC ART National Summary Report published in 2016, which showed almost 263,577 ART cycles were completed in that year.
+According to the available latest ART data, CDC ART National Summary Report was published in 2016, which showed almost 263,577 ART cycles were completed in that year.

-This may be due to parents have psychological stress regarding the developmental issues of the children born through ART.
+This may be due to parents having psychological stress regarding the developmental issues of the children born through ART.

 It is always fear in mind for the parents who opt for fertility treatment usually have uncertainty about the development of the child.

 Some of the research evidence showed that the risk of premature delivery, low birth weight were higher in ART and that could cause a developmental delay.

 Fertility researchers from Fertility Centers of Illinois jointly worked with Rush University Medical Center to solve this psychological stress by conducting a survey-based study to compare the developmental milestones between naturally born children and birth through assisted reproductive technology (ART).
-This is the first study, which analyzed childhood development from the perspective of the parent.

 Read Also: Myth or fact: Conceiving boy or girl

 The researchers of this study admitted that it is important to analyze the developmental milestone by considering the parent’s perspective, as most of the parents spend maximum time with their children at an early age.

-Researcher of this study also disclosed that pant infertile couples do not want to pursue fertility treatment as they have a fear that children born through ART do not have normal development due to the interaction of fertility treatment with child growth.
+The researcher of this study also disclosed that pant infertile couples do not want to pursue fertility treatment as they have a fear that children born through ART do not have normal development due to the interaction of fertility treatment with child growth.

-In this study, the study participants assessed from birth to five years old for determining developmental difference.
+In this study, the study participants were assessed from birth to five years old for determining developmental differences.

-CDC guidelines were followed to set the features in the app for assessing the developmental milestones.
-This study findings help layman to know the fact more conveniently and subside their fear.
+CDC guidelines were followed to set the features in the app for assessing developmental milestones.

-Among, them 12.2% (229) children born through ART, whereas 87.8% (1,652) children born through natural conception.
+Among, them 12.2% (229) of children were born through ART, whereas 87.8% (1,652) of children were born through natural conception.

 Read Also: Ectopic pregnancy

 But a significant difference existed at 12 months for those conceived through ART were more likely to report their child met all milestones than spontaneously conceived children’s parents.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).